 Bipolar junction transistors or BJTs are bipolar because they have 2 PN junctions.
 BJTs are essentially two diodes in a single package.
 The two main types are NPN and PNP transistors.
 NPN transistors have 2 N-type regions on either side of one P-type region while PNP transistors have 2 P-type regions on either side of one N-type region.

 Bipolar transistors have three leads one going to each region typically the middle layer is the base P-type in the NPN and N-type in the PNP.

 One of the other layers forms the emitter and the third the collector.
-These are labeled B, E and C. This is the
+These are labeled B, E, and C. This is the

-symbol for a diode the arrow points towards the N-type side.
+the symbol for a diode the arrow points towards the N-type side.

 When we combine the P sections of two diodes, there are two arrows pointing out compare this to an NPN transistor symbol notice there is one arrow pointing out towards one of the N-type layers.

 We know that the middle layer is always the base but the emitter and collector can appear on either side of the symbol.
 On the circuit symbol, the arrow is always on the emitter so we can tell which lead is the emitter and which is the collector by seeing which one has the arrow.